PayPal allows payment through credit cards, bank accounts, buyer credit, or PayPal account balances.

-- Express adds a One-Click Checkout button to the cart and checkout page to let customers log in into their PayPal account to pay without entering any address information.
+- Express adds a One-Click Checkout button to the cart or a checkout page to let customers log in into their PayPal account to pay without entering any address information.

 When using PayPal Express customers will go through the Shopify Checkout process to enter their address if and only if:

 - The customer doesn't click the PayPal Checkout button on the cart page for quick checkout (this button is mandatory and enforced by PayPal policies, you're not allowed to remove it)